 To be a bodybuilding coach, you’ll need to know how to build a body, ideally through the experience of building your own body.

-Building muscle as it pertains to bodybuilding follows some very standard principles when it comes to exercise and nutrition, principles most fitness professionals are familiar with.
+Building muscle in bodybuilding follows some very standard principles regarding exercise and nutrition, which most fitness professionals are familiar with.

-For exercise, the main key is resistance training, a fine balance between strength training and hypertrophy training.
+The main key for exercise is resistance training, a fine balance between strength and hypertrophy training.

-Nutrition plays a huge role, if not the main role, in achieving success in bodybuilding.
+Nutrition plays a huge role, if not the main, in achieving success in bodybuilding.

 So I would suggest you get as clued up as possible on nutrition and sports nutrition before tackling the role of bodybuilding coaching.

-For that reason, I suggest taking on a personal trainer certification before diving into bodybuilding. as a coach, you’re essentially a bodybuilding personal trainer.
+Therefore, I suggest obtaining a personal trainer certification before diving into bodybuilding.
+As a coach, you’re essentially a personal bodybuilding trainer.